 Definitions and Basic Properties

 Manganese(II) oxide is a binary inorganic compound consisting of manganese and oxygen.
 It is characterized by its relatively high melting point (1,945 °C or 3,533 °F) and is insoluble in water.
-However, it can react with acids to form manganese salts.
+That said, it can react with acids to form manganese salts.
 The compound is stable under normal conditions but can be oxidized to higher oxides of manganese at elevated temperatures.

 Scientific Foundations